mattwynne/robot_tournament/games/rock_paper_scissors/README.markdown

 ## Protocol

-When called, your robot should respond with one of the following strings:
+When asked to move, your robot should respond with one of the following strings:

     rock
+or
     paper
+or
     scissors

 That's it.
 There's no opportunity to learn about your opponent as your program will not remember anything when it's next called.
 That makes this game really quite stupid, and serves no other purpose than a fun way to warm up and make sure you can build and upload a robot to the tournament.